hoff/note-detection/PROJECT_DOCUMENTATION.md

 ### Alternative Models Available

+The following alternative models have been downloaded and are available in the project root:

 1. **`onsets_frames_wavinput.tflite`** (Original)
    - Bidirectional LSTM (higher accuracy, more latency)
    - Better for offline processing
    - ~100MB
+   - Downloaded successfully (~103MB) using: `curl -O https://storage.googleapis.com/magentadata/models/onsets_frames_transcription/tflite/onsets_frames_wavinput.tflite`

 2. **`onsets_frames_wavinput_no_offset.tflite`**
    - Similar to current but with offset detection
    - Slightly larger and slower
+   - Download using `curl -O https://storage.googleapis.com/magentadata/models/onsets_frames_transcription/tflite/onsets_frames_wavinput_no_offset.tflite` returned a small index file (255 bytes), indicating the exact file may not exist at that path.
+The current model (`onsets_frames_wavinput_no_offset_uni.tflite`) is the unidirectional variant.
+If a bidirectional version with offset is needed, further investigation or model conversion may be required.

 3. **Spectrogram-based Models**
    - Process mel spectrograms instead of raw audio